-Table 3 shows the cluster distribution representative group based on the top 100 results of the experiment on Microsoft Azure Machine Learning Studio in this research study.
-The user with the least distance to the cluster center is chosen as the representative group in that cluster.
-Cluster 0 has a representative group of male, college or grad students aged 25 to 34.
-Cluster 1 has a representative group of females, executive or managerial, aged 25 to 34.
-Cluster 2 has a representative group of male sales or marketing aged 35 to 44.
-Table 4 shows that user from different cluster has various preferred movie genre, whereas the preferred movie genre in Cluster 0 is action, adventure, comedy, drama, and war.
-Cluster 1 has preferred movie genres of comedy, crime, drama, horror, romance, and sci-fi.
-And Cluster 2 has preferred movie genres of action, comedy, drama, film-noir, mystery, and thriller.
+Table 5 below shows the clusters distribution representative group based on the top 100 results of the experiment on Microsoft Azure Machine Learning Studio in this research study.
+The user with the least distance to cluster center is chosen as the representative group in that cluster.
+Cluster 0 has a representative group from male, college or grad student, aged 25 to 34.
+Cluster 1 has a representative group from female, executive or managerial, aged 25 to 34.
+Cluster 2 has a representative group from male, sales or marketing aged 35 to 44.
+Table 5 below shows user from different cluster has various preferred movie genre where the preferred movie genre in Cluster 0 is action, adventure, comedy, drama, and war.
+Cluster 1 has preferred movie genre of comedy, crime, drama, horror, romance, and sci-fi.
+And Cluster 2 has preferred movie genre of action, comedy, drama, film-noir, mystery, and thriller.

-Table 3 - Clusters distribution
+Table 5: Clusters distribution

-Cluster Representative group's IDs Distance to cluster center Preferred movie genre 0 M, 25, 34 0.091596 Action, Adventure, Comedy, Drama, War 1 F, 25, 34 0.108244 Comedy, Crime, Drama, Horror, Romance, Sci-Fi 2 M, 35, 44 0.083404 Action, Comedy, Drama, Film-Noir, Mystery, Thriller
+Cluster Representative group Distance to cluster center Preferred movie genre 0 Male, 25, 4 0.091596 Action, Adventure, Comedy, Drama, War

+1 Female, 25, 7 0.108244 Comedy, Crime, Drama, Horror, Romance, Sci-Fi 2 Male, 35, 14 0.083404 Action, Comedy, Drama, Film-Noir, Mystery, Thriller

-4.3 Virtual Experiment
+4.3 Virtual experiment

-For instance, if there is a new virtual User 1 arrives to the proposed demographic filtering machine learning movie recommendation system with information as shown as in Table 4.
+For instance, if there is a new virtual User 1 arrives to the proposed demographic filtering machine learning movie recommendation system with information as shown as in Table 6 below.

-Table 4 - New virtual user 1 information
+Table 6: New virtual User 1 information